iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_k_delete.md

-      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use -i, --id string                      if not specified, a randomly generated identifier will be used --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
   -n, --namespace string               If present, the namespace scope for this CLI request